qemu/qemu/docs/system/arm/virt.rst

   Set ``on``/``off`` to enable/disable reporting host memory errors to a guest using ACPI and guest external abort exceptions.
 The default is off.

+dtb-kaslr-seed
+  Set ``on``/``off`` to pass a random seed via the guest dtb kaslr-seed node (in both "/chosen" and /secure-chosen) to use for features like address space randomisation.
+The default is ``on``.
+You will want to disable it if your trusted boot chain will verify the DTB it is passed.
+It would be the responsibility of the firmware to come up with a seed and pass it on if it wants to.

 Linux guest kernel configuration
 """"""""""""""""""""""""""""""""